masettir/Laravel/README.md

 would do the trick.

-Thats pretty much it for the laravel container, I hope it proves useful and easy to use.
+Thats pretty much it for the laravel containor, I hope it proves useful and easy to use.